DUAL DIAGNOSIS

 Why is Depression and Substance Use Treatment Important?

-Co-occurring treatment takes an integrated and holistic approach to treatment by combining interventions for mental health and substance use issues into a single, comprehensive plan.
-Such an approach recognizes the interconnectedness of the two conditions and considers the individual’s unique circumstances, triggers, and coping mechanisms as a relevant and critical part of the treatment picture.
+Co-occurring treatment takes an integrated and holistic approach by combining interventions for mental health and substance use issues into a single, comprehensive plan.
+Such an approach recognizes the interconnectedness of the two conditions and considers the individual’s unique circumstances, triggers, and coping mechanisms as relevant and critical to the treatment picture.

-By addressing both aspects simultaneously, co-occurring treatment has been associated with improved treatment outcomes, reduced risk of relapse, and better, more-stable long-term recovery.
-This comprehensive approach helps identify and address the root causes of both the mental health and substance use issues, such as trauma, unresolved emotions, family dynamics, or genetic predispositions.
+By addressing both aspects simultaneously, co-occurring treatment has been associated with improved treatment outcomes, reduced risk of relapse, and better, more stable long-term recovery.
+This comprehensive approach helps identify and address the root causes of both mental health and substance use issues, such as trauma, unresolved emotions, family dynamics, or genetic predispositions.

-Providing comprehensive support through tailored interventions, co-occurring treatment aims to support individuals in achieving lasting recovery and improving their overall well-being.
+Comprehensive support through tailored interventions and co-occurring treatment aims to help individuals achieve lasting recovery and overall well-being.
 Ultimately, co-occurring treatment recognizes that treating the whole person, rather than just individual symptoms, is essential for a successful and sustainable recovery.

 We’re Glad You’re Here!
 Take The First Step In Recovery Today.